meechos/meechos.github.io/_posts/2023-02-21-Attention_Masking.md

 ![image](https://user-images.githubusercontent.com/429321/220701296-7a0d50e7-5540-41d6-a766-bb9ce347f895.png)

-In specific the source of incorrecntness originates the fact that:
+In specific the source of in-correctness stems from the fact that:
 - Theoretically, attention should not be paid to tokens that have been arbitrarily appended, given that their role is enabling batch calculation during training.
 - Technically, the sum of attention weights (per attention vector) should sum up to one $\sum{a_{ij}} = 1$.
 The probability $a_{ij}$ reflects the importance of the annotation $h_j$ with respect to the previous hidden state s_{i-1} in deciding the next state $s_i$ and generating $y_i$ [Bahdanau 2015].